Finding Your Tunes After 60: 3 Music Options You Can Enjoy Anytime, Anywhere

 - Most of the paid versions of music services allow you to download music directly to your device so that you don’t have to use data or be connected to Wi-Fi to listen.
 It is important to note that once you stop paying, you no longer have access to the music, even if you downloaded it to your devices.

 Music Streaming Service Options

 There are a lot of streaming music services available, and they will vary depending upon your physical location.

 Key factors to consider when choosing whether or not to pay for streaming include your musical preferences, budget, the frequency of listening, the ability to create playlists, download them to your devices, and whether you care about advertisements interrupting your listening.

 Because there are so many services, we will highlight a few of the major players, and give you a glimpse of how to control what you are playing.

 Spotify is one of the top streaming music services for a few reasons, but the main one is how well it works across all platforms: iOS, Android, Mac, Windows, and now WatchOS.
-Spotify is also supported by most smart speakers, so it’s generally available on all platforms.
+This service is also supported by most smart speakers, so it’s generally available on all platforms.

 Some of the other plusses of Spotify are that it has an extensive collection of over 30 million songs and great playlist recommendations that cover the wide variety of tastes of most listeners.